DarthWeirdo/dotTraceCI/README.md

 ## How to Install
 1. Copy the zip from the 'target' directory to 'plugins' under the TeamCity data directory.
 2. Restart the 'TeamCity Server' service.
 3. Copy the dotTrace console profiling tool to a desired TeamCity agent.
+The tool can be taken [here](http://download.jetbrains.com/resharper/JetBrains.dotTrace.CommandLineTools.6.2.20150727.155523-EAP5.zip).
 *IMPORTANT!
-To provide profiling results consistency, you should pin the build configuration that uses the plugin to a specific build agent.*
+To provide profiling results consistency, you should assign the build configuration that uses the plugin to a specific build agent.*

 ## How to Use
 1. Write integration tests that cover certain application functionality.
 2. dotTrace Profiler plugin uses the dotTrace console tool for profiling.
 Therefore, to run the build step, you should create a profiling configuration for this tool.
 It is strongly recommended that you use the 'Configuration2Xml' tool to create the configuration.
-For more details, refer to https://www.jetbrains.com/profiler/help/Performance_Profiling__Profiling_Using_the_Command_Line.html
+For more details, refer to [dotTrace documentation](https://www.jetbrains.com/profiler/help/Performance_Profiling__Profiling_Using_the_Command_Line.html).
 *IMPORTANT!
 When specifying the profiling target in the configuration, use the %CHECKOUTDIR% placeholder.
 The plugin will automatically replace it with the path to the project checkout directory on the agent.*
 3. In your build configuration, add the 'dotTrace Profiler' build step.